nfriedly/set-cookie-parser/README.md

 }
 ```

-Returns either array of cookie objects or map of cookie objects based on `map` option.
-Each object will have, at a minimum a name and value and may have any of the other parameters depending on the set-cookie header:
+Returns either an array of cookie objects or a map of name => cookie object with `{map: true}`.
+Each cookie object will have, at a minimum `name` and `value` properties, and may have additional properties depending on the set-cookie header:

-* name - cookie name (string)
+* `name` - cookie name (string)
-* value - cookie value (string)
+* `value` - cookie value (string)
-* path - cookie path (string or undefined)
+* `path` - cookie path (string or undefined)
-* domain - domain for the cookie (string or undefined, may begin with "." to indicate the named domain or any subdomain of it)
+* `domain` - domain for the cookie (string or undefined, may begin with "." to indicate the named domain or any subdomain of it)
-* expires - absolute expiration date for the cookie (Date object or undefined)
+* `expires` - absolute expiration date for the cookie (Date object or undefined)
-* maxAge - relative max age of the cookie in seconds from when the client receives it (integer or undefined)
+* `maxAge` - relative max age of the cookie in seconds from when the client receives it (integer or undefined)
   * Note: when using with [express's res.cookie() method](http://expressjs.com/en/4x/api.html#res.cookie), multiply `maxAge` by 1000 to convert to miliseconds.
-* secure - indicates that this cookie should only be sent over HTTPs (true or undefined)
+* `secure` - indicates that this cookie should only be sent over HTTPs (true or undefined)
-* httpOnly - indicates that this cookie should *not* be accessible to client-side JavaScript (true or undefined)
+* `httpOnly` - indicates that this cookie should *not* be accessible to client-side JavaScript (true or undefined)
-* sameSite - indicates a cookie ought not to be sent along with cross-site requests (string or undefined)
+* `sameSite` - indicates a cookie ought not to be sent along with cross-site requests (string or undefined)

 (The output format is loosely based on the input format of https://www.npmjs.com/package/cookie)